How to question and evaluate (new) water technologies

 WaterStillar products are all performing with high notes at 2, 3, 5, 6 and 7.
-But WaterStillar only makes very small amounts of water (1) and compared to filtered water is is quite expensive (4).
+But WaterStillar only makes very small amounts of water (1) and compared to filtered water is quite expensive (4).

 Filtered water (RO systems) will perform just opposite of WaterStillar: A lot of water at a relatively low price, but 2,3,5,6 and often 7 will have a lower score.
 This is to some extent a subjective conclusion and will vary from case to case.

-AquaDania a/s is a Danish company that today usually uses Scandinavian, German and Italian subsuppliers and manufactorers.
+AquaDania A/S is a Danish company that today usually uses Scandinavian, German and Italian subsuppliers and manufacturers.
 Our build quality is state of the art and the quality of steel, glass, enamel etc is the best we can buy for money.

 The components are made for AquaDania by subsuppliers and the assembly is done by AquaDania.
 Each system is pressure tested before leaving the assembly line and a short functionality test is done as well.
 Therefore there might be a little water left in the tank and the pipes when you install the systems.

 Our subsuppliers are all professionals in their own field.
-Except from the solar tubes, all material and components are from the EU and made in the EU.
+Except from the solar tubes, all material and components are made in the EU.
 All systems are CE approved.